systeminit/si/app/auth-portal/src/content/tutorial/06-customizing.md

 * The next line then waits until the entire response body has been received, and then deserializes from JSON into a TypeScript Object.
 * The next four lines extract a map of all the current stable AMIs, indexed by region, and log the output.

-Press the `Execute` button, and then once again click the `View Details` link at the bottom of your custom Qualification, and you should see output similar to this:
+Press the `Execute` button, and then once again click the `View Details` link at the bottom of your custom Qualification, and you should see an output similar to this:

 ![Ugly debug output](/tutorial-img/06-customizing/ugly_debug_output.png)